 Over a couple of years, we have observed the numbers of the dreaded “not provided” term on a drastic rise.
 This is one area that frustrates the users whenever they see it in the organic search terms report.
-With an increasing number of results in the Analytics listed as “not provided”, it has become very tough for online marketers to make out what people are search for and how they came up to a website.
+With an increasing number of results in the Analytics listed as “not provided”, it has become very tough for online marketers to make out what people are searching for and how they came up to a website.

-The referral data includes some very useful information pertaining to the keywords that are used to perform search by targeted users.
+The referral data includes some very useful information pertaining to the keywords that are used to perform searches by targeted users.
 Google is still able to see this information, but website owners and the analytics account holders aren’t able to do so.

 This missing data somehow affects effective monitoring of ROI on specific terms.
 Before getting to know how to overcome this crisis, it is vital to verify how many keywords are listed as “not provided” and whether this particular listing for them is increasing.
-Since all the techniques here are not tailor-made to provide you a fool-proof solution, it’s vital to ask yourself if you really want to spend your time and resources on decoding these results.
+Since all the techniques here are not tailor-made to provide you with a fool-proof solution, it’s vital to ask yourself if you really want to spend your time and resources on decoding these results.

-First let us understand the basics of the “Not Provided” listing.
+First, let us understand the basics of the “Not Provided” listing.

 Why is Data hidden and not provided?

 It’s been more than 2 years since Google changed the whole way it collects data from search in order to protect the privacy of the users.
-If a user is logged into any of the Google products, such as Gmail while searching, their search is done over an SSL.
+If a user is logged in to any of the Google products, such as Gmail while searching, their search is done over an SSL.
 This enables the hiding of the data related to that search.

 How the loss of data affects us?